FHDW-23SS-SMA-IFWS421B/FreeFeser/PROCEED.md

    - Utilize Hibernate's persistence capabilities to save chat messages in the database.
    - Define appropriate mappings and relationships between entities to store the chat history.
    - Consider implementing a mechanism to limit the number of chat messages retrieved per user to a maximum of 100.

+8. Test the system:
+   - Write unit tests to verify the functionality of different components, including user authentication, chat message storage, and bot responses.
+   - Test the system with various scenarios and edge cases to ensure its robustness.

 ## ToDo's
 1. Username muss unique  FLO